Santiana123/TE-pipline/README.md

 ## TE-pipeline

-TE-annotation-pipeline is an integrated and automated workflow for genome-wide transposable element (TE) annotation in plant genomes.
+TE-pipeline is an integrated and automated workflow for genome-wide transposable element (TE) annotation in plant genomes.
 The pipeline combines **EDTA**, **RepeatModeler**, **RepeatMasker**, **DeepTE**, and **TEsorter** to generate a high-confidence, well-classified TE annotation set, suitable for downstream genome annotation, methylation analysis, and comparative genomics.

 This workflow is designed for **HPC environments** and supports large, complex genomes.